Preface: The Future of Short Track Auto Racing

 Facility image, branding, and photography appeal

 Upkeep and image become even more important once visitors are inside the facility gates, due in particular to the importance of social media in day-to-day life.
 Track facility managers must understand that race fans and participants are constantly taking photographs and sharing them online.
 This brings about a new set of physical requirements for the appearance of the facility including photogenic scenery, visual branding, photo opportunity areas, and landmarks.

 Maintaining photogenic scenery inside a race track’s gates creates a landscape that track visitors can capture in photographs to share through social media outlets.
 This scenery should include photo opportunity areas and landmarks that distinguish each race track facility through unique characteristics.
-For instance, a statue of a local racing hero from the track’s history can serve as such for visitors to capture a moment from their night at the speedway.
-Soon the statue will become synonymous with the racing facility.

 Finish line thoughts